Global install

 Query Tasks

-ud task query "<query>" [flags]
+ud query "<query>" [flags]

 Query tasks using SQL-like syntax.